DrishtiShrrrma/music-source-separation/README.md

 ## X. Conv-Tasnet:

-For speech source separation, Luo and Mesgarani [2019] proposed Conv-Tasnet, a model that reuses the masking approach of spectrogram methods but learns the masks jointly with a convolutional front-end, operating directly in the waveform domain for both the inputs and outputs.
+This model reuses the masking approach of spectrogram methods but learns the masks jointly with a convolutional front-end, operating directly in the waveform domain for both the inputs and outputs.
 Conv-Tasnet surpasses both the IRM and IBM oracles.